Vector35/debugger/docs/guide/index.md

 ### View/Edit Memory

 - Switch to Linear or hex view of the Debugger BinaryView, and view/edit in the normal way
-- Get the Debugger BinaryView by `dbg.live_view`, and read/write it in the normal way
+- Get the BinaryView by `dbg.data`, and read/write it in the normal way

 ### Navigating the binary